The House of No Man: Premiere

 The House of No Man premiered on the first day of the Lunar New Year Quý Mão 2023 (January 22, 2023).
 Also scheduled for release during this period were two other Vietnamese films: Sister, Sister 2, directed by Vu Ngoc Dang, and Super Swindler Meets Super Joker, by Vo Thanh Hoa.
 However, three days before its official premiere, Super Swindler Meets Super Joker was postponed to March 24.
 Therefore, during the Lunar New Year Quý Mão, there were only two Vietnamese films competing in theaters.
 During a film premiere event, director Tran Thanh also shared that the film has been rated C16 (suitable for viewers aged 16 and above).
 On January 26, several unauthorized clips of The House of No Man were leaked on TikTok.
 These videos garnered tens of thousands of views and revealed parts of the film's content.
 The film's production team contacted TikTok Vietnam to remove these videos from the platform.

 After its domestic premiere, the film crew confirmed that The House of No Man would be released in various U.S. states including California, Texas, Arizona, Utah, Virginia, Kansas, and Florida on March 3; in Australia and Singapore on March 9; and in Canada on March 10.
 It will premiere in New Zealand on March 17.
 Internationally, the film is titled The House of No Man.
-In the U.S. alone, the film premiered in 66 theaters, surpassing the previous project "Bố già," which had premiered in only 47 theaters.
+In the U.S. alone, the film premiered in 66 theaters, surpassing the previous project Bố già, which had premiered in only 47 theaters.

 Reception

-After the film's release, many quotes from the film became famous on social media platforms such as, "Failure is also a human right.
-I'd rather fail in my own dreams than succeed in my mother's dreams"; "If they still love, people find a way to stay, no one chooses to leave"; "Everyone makes mistakes but everyone thinks they are the victim"...
+After the film's release, many quotes from the film became famous on social media platforms such as "Failure is also a human right.
+I'd rather fail in my own dreams than succeed in my mother's dreams", "If they still love, people find a way to stay, no one chooses to leave", and "Everyone makes mistakes but everyone thinks they are the victim".
 Many clips from The House of No Man became popular on TikTok Vietnam, set to the Vietnamese version of the song "Người từng yêu" by Nhậm Nhiên.
 Numerous scenes from the film were also illegally recorded and shared on various social media platforms.
 On the evening of February 1, 2023, the Department of Culture, Sports, and Tourism of Lạng Sơn province launched the Film Week to celebrate the 93rd anniversary of the founding of the Communist Party of Vietnam.
 At the opening ceremony, two films were screened: the documentary Đoàn kết là sức mạnh and The House of No Man.